alvinsleek/Toy-problems/README.md

 ## Set Up instructions
+1. copy my github URL to your browser (https://github.com/alvinsleek/Toy-problems)
-1. You are expected to clone my files from the repository into your device.
+2. you are expected to clone my files from the repository into your device.
-2. Run Node.js
+3. Run Node.js
-3. Open your text editor of choice and run them.
+4. Open your text editor(VS Code preferrrably) of choice and run them.

 ## License

 [MIT](https://github.com/alvinsleek/Toy-problems/blob/main/LICENSE)